thirumurthis/Learnings/javascript/basics.md

 // why 30, the javascript engine considers only the last function when there are multiple function with the same name. so engine override and uses the last one.
 ```

+##### How to achive overloading in javascript?
-##### HOW TO OVERCOME the overload, using the length of the `arugments` array datastructer with if else condition based on the length.
+  - using the length of the `arugments` array data structer with if else condition based on the length.
       - Even in this case we use only one function rather than two function to achive it.
+  Or
   - the other way is to pass in named parameters and check if those are undefined.

-#### How to add `functions` to object
+#### How to add `functions` to an object
 ```js
 var student = {
   id: 1,